tytydraco/yessleep/out/I_discovered_a_wrecked_ship_off_the_coast_of_Hawaii_and_now_my_life_is_in_danger_Part_3.md

 “Got it.”

 I watched as Chapman began to ascend to the surface, and then move to the ladder.
 Pretty soon, he disappeared completely from sight.
 I watched with anxiety, almost expecting to see his body splash back down into the water or any number of others.
 The minutes ticked by, and I heard nothing.
 I was in complete silence under the water, and the boats were still.
 It was like someone had paused time.

 “God please let them be safe,” I uttered a quick prayer and then began to consider going back to the ship, back to the turtles.
 With them, I felt some comfort.
 And if I was gonna die, I didn’t want to die alone.
 With every growing minute, my anxiety grew deeper.
 And finally, I began to let myself sink, sink back down to the depths.
 Sink back to a place away from all this presumed death and chaos, to tranquility.
-But then I took one last glance up and noticed something.
-The boat parked next to the boat was moving away from it.
-And not long after, the other boats began to pull away.
-I watched as they left the main boat, and headed back in the direction of Madagascar.
+This was an odd feeling, running through me.
+It was something I had never felt before.
+From the darkness below, the turtles began to emerge and swim toward me.
+They swam in a circle as they approached me, and I let myself sink down to them.
+They circled around me as I sank, and soon I was down at the ship again.
+One by one they lead me to the fallen-over bridge of the ship.
+I watched as two of them went inside, and followed them a little closer.
+What I saw, shook me to my core.
+Strapped to the captain's chair was the skeletal remains of the human.

+*What?
+How did Chapman and them miss this?*

+I watched as the turtle begin to gnaw at the seaweed holding the blackened and algae-covered skeleton down.
+And once it was free, it floated out past me.
+But it didn't float up like it should have, rather it floated forward away from the ship like it was almost swimming away.
+I activated the thrust back and shot up, dread overcoming me.
+But once I had gone about fifty feet up and stopped myself, I looked down to notice the turtles and the skeleton were gone.

+*Had I just imagined that all?*

+Slowly, I made my way back up to our own ship and noticed the pirate's ships were gone now.

 *That doesn’t change anything, they still could have killed everyone on the boat and just left it out here to rot.*